-I, le to provide appropriate care to the treating physician.
-This ma y include, but may not be limited
+I, viding medical care to my child.
+In order to be may need to be shared with caregivers other that to the team/school physician, resident or studer trainers, and licensed physical therapists. able to provide appropriate care t in the treating physician.
+This m ay include, but may not be limited

-In the space below, please provide the requested in nformation about your son/daug ghter and yourself.
+In the space below, please provide the requested l information about your son/dau ighter and yourself.

-Student's Name Date of Birth -
+Student's Name Date of Birth

 Home Address City/State Zip Code

 Parent/Guardian Phone E-mail

 Required Signatures:

-By signing below, I am permitting the treating phypertaining to my child's overall health and well-be gram.
-This may include, but is not limited to the athletic director. ing with those associated with t he Fox Chapel Area Athletic Pro-
+By signing below, I am permitting the treating pertaining to my child's overall health and well-gram.
+This may include, but is not limited to that athletic director. -being with those associated with the Fox Chapel Area Athletic Pro-

-Parent/Guardian Signature - Date -
+Parent/Guardian Signature

 Copy: Athletic Office A-4